nieksand/sortgenerics/README.md

 top-down merge sort and was surprised to see it matching and even drastically outperforming the standard library's sort routine for some inputs.

-That led me to ponder just how much overhead comes sort.Sort() forcing the use of an interface:
+That led me to ponder just how much overhead comes from sort.Sort() forcing the use of an interface:

 * https://golang.org/pkg/sort/#Interface